walterhiggins/ickyjs/README.md

 ## Background

-ES6 Template literals make writing HTML in Javascript easier. icky.js provides just 3 functions which help in the construction of HTML using template literals.
+ES6 [Template literals][tl] make writing HTML in Javascript easier. icky.js provides just 3 functions which help in the construction of HTML using template literals.

 ### icky.fname()